 March 31, 2026

-Comprehensive hub linking oracy development, Socratic questioning, P4C, dialogic teaching, and critical thinking resources for UK teachers.
+Comprehensive hub linking oracy development, Socratic questioning, P4C, dialogic teaching, and critical thinking resources for teachers.

 Oracy and Critical Thinking in the Classroom